Whisky-App/whisky-book/src/game-support/va-11-hall-a.md

 > [!NOTE]
 > This game has a 32-bit macOS build, but it is not compatible with macOS 10.15 Catalina and up.

-## Setup

-- Install in Steam as normal
-- In Whisky, find `VA-11 Hall A.exe` in the Program list and run it

 {{#template ../templates/steam.md id=447530}}